Echad Ha'am 101

 Echad Ha'am 101 (אחד העם 101) is an Israeli sitcom and spin-off of the series Echad Ha'am 1, which was broadcast in Israeli channel 2 in 2003.

 The first episode of Echad Ha'am 101 was broadcast on July 5, 2010.

 Plot

-Echad Ha'am 101 tells the story of Miri Paskal, an edgy, a bit insane parking inspector in Tel Aviv.
-After her husband, Ruben, was killed in an accident during rehearsal for Germany war victims' ceremony, Miri gets a very large amount of money, from Ruben's inheritance, and decides to move from her small tenement in Ramat Gan to a luxury tower in Tel Aviv.
+Echad Ha'am 101 tells the story of Miri Paskal, an edgy, slightly insane parking inspector in Tel Aviv.
+After her husband, Ruben, dies in an accident during rehearsal for a German war victims' ceremony, Miri receives much money from his inheritance, and decides to move from her small tenement in Ramat Gan to a luxury tower in Tel Aviv.

-Meanwhile, her daughter, Yafit, gets pregnant and quickly gets married toYaron, who is her boss in a hot dog restaurant.
+Meanwhile, her daughter, Yafit, gets pregnant and immediately marries Yaron, her boss in a hot dog restaurant.
 While Miri gets busy with her new rich life, she slowly forgets her old loved friends.